New equidistributions on plane trees and decompositions of $132$-avoiding permutations: Relevant existing bijections

-\begin{lemma} Given a $132$-avoiding permutation $\pi$, let $JR(\pi)$ be its corresponding plane tree from the Jani-Rieper bijection.
-Then, the outdegree distribution of the internal vertices of $JR(\pi)$ is the same as the LDE length distribution of $\pi$ while the right path distribution of $JR(\pi)$ is the same as the IR length distribution of $\pi$. \end{lemma}
+\begin{lemma} For $\pi \in \mathfrak{S}_n(132)$, the outdegree distribution of the internal vertices of $JR(\pi)$ is the same as the LDE length distribution of $\pi$ while the right path distribution of $JR(\pi)$ is the same as the IR length distribution of $\pi$. \end{lemma}

-\proof By construction, the descendants (if any) of a non-root vertex $v$ is smaller than $v$ and appear before $v$ but after any siblings to the left of $v$ in the tree.
-Thus, the outermost and rightmost decreasing path consists of the children of the root of $JR(\pi)$.
-Analogously, the children of the root of a subtree of $JR(\pi)$ determine a decreasing path.
-Iteration of the reasoning gives rise to the correspondence between the outdegree distribution and LDE distribution.
-The other aspect follows from our reverse procedure from $132$-avoiding permutations to plane trees.
+\proof By construction, the descendants (if any) of a non-root vertex $v$ in $JR(\pi)$ are smaller than $v$ and in $\pi$ the descendants appear before $v$ but after any siblings to the left of $v$ in the tree $JR(\pi)$; For the root of $JR(\pi)$, its children decrease from left to right and their left-to-right relative order in $\pi$ agrees with the one in $JR(\pi)$.
+In particular, the rightmost child of the root is $\pi_n$.
+Thus, the outermost and rightmost decreasing path of the LDE of $\pi$ consists of the children of the root of $JR(\pi)$.
+Analogously, the children of the root of a subtree of $JR(\pi)$ determine an LDE decreasing path.
+Iteration of the reasoning gives rise to the correspondence between the outdegree distribution and LDE length distribution.
+See Figure~\ref{fig:lde} and~\ref{fig:new-bij}.
+The ``while" part follows from our reverse procedure from $132$-avoiding permutations to plane trees.